-JWLY 3000 - INTERMED JEWELLERY & HOLLOWARE
+JWLY 3000 - INTERMED JEWELLERY & HOLLOWARE 6 credits (S)

 In this course students will explore a variety of ways to develop ideas and designs for contemporary jewellery and holloware.
 Students will be encouraged to explore new technical processes and creative strategies.